Kobo Inc.: Sales and market share

 Kobo sells its devices online and through physical retail channels.
-The company's strategic partnerships have included Cheung Kong Holdings, W H Smith, Whitcoulls, FNAC, Livraria Cultura, and Eslite Bookstore.
-Kobo partnered with Australian online bookseller Booktopia and also has a program partnering with independent bookstores to sell their devices.
+The company's strategic partnerships have included Cheung Kong Holdings, WHSmith, Whitcoulls, FNAC, Livraria Cultura, and Eslite Bookstore.
+Kobo partnered with Australian online bookseller Booktopia and also has a programme partnering with independent bookstores to sell their devices.

-In 2012, Wired named Kobo as the "only global competitor to Amazon [in the eBook market]" with over 20% of the worldwide market.
+In 2012, Wired named Kobo as the "only global competitor to Amazon [in the eBook market]" with over 20 % of the worldwide market.

 Kobo Inc. released eBook reading data collected from over 21 million readers worldwide in 2014.
-Some of the data said that only 45% of UK readers finished the bestselling eBook The Goldfinch.
+Some of the data said that only 45 % of UK readers finished the bestselling eBook The Goldfinch.

-As of August 2018, Amazon's Kindle eReader had an 83.6% share of the U.S. eReader market while Kobo had a 13.4% share.
+As of August 2018, Amazon's Kindle eReader had an 83.6% share of the U.S. eReader market while Kobo had a 13.4 % share.

 Venture with Walmart

 In 2018, the company and Walmart contracted to allow the latter to sell Kobo audiobooks, eBooks and eReaders in the U.S. This was the first venture into eBooks for the retailer which also began selling the Kobo eReaders.
 Walmart installed eReader stations in over 1,000 stores.
 Their eBook Web site was listing over 6 million titles.
 The retailer also began to offer subscriptions for audiobooks at a monthly fee.